mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - `@Transactional` on interface works only using interface-based proxies.
 - In Spring AOP proxies, **only public** @Transactional methods work.
 Protect or private method won't work, however no error thrown.

-In this case, **all the methods in the class become transactional**, and all properties defined for the transaction are inherited from the @Transactional class level definition, but they can be overridden by a @Transactional defined at the method level.
+In this case, **all the methods in the class become transactional**, and all properties defined for the transaction are inherited from the `@Transactional` class level definition, but they can be **overridden** by a `@Transactional` defined at the method level.

 ## What does declarative transaction management mean?
-// todo P 217 book cert
-Transactional behavior can be added to any method of any bean as long as the method is public, because declarative transaction behavior is implemented in Spring using AOP

-Declarative transaction management means that the methods which need to be executed in the context of a transaction and the transaction properties for these methods **are declared, as opposed to implemented**, like connecting to a JTA (Java Transaction API).
+For declarative transaction management, Spring only expects you to specify which methods of your Spring‐managed beans will be transactional.

+You can do this via **Java annotations** or from within **XML** configuration files.

+Basically, when those specified methods are called, Spring begins a new transaction, and when the method returns without any exception it commits the transaction; otherwise, it rolls back.
+Hence, you don’t have to write a single line of transaction demarcation code in your method bodies.

+Spring, with its declarative transaction management mechanism, actually helps you define those layers and separates them from each other while each layer solely focuses on its own job without exposing technology‐specific details to upper layers.

+**How It Works**
+1. The `@EnableTransactionManagement` annotation activates annotation‐based declarative transaction management.

+2. Spring Container scans managed beans’ classes for the `@Transactional` annotation.

+3. When the annotation is found, it creates a proxy that wraps your actual bean instance.

+4. From now on, that proxy instance becomes your bean, and it’s delivered from Spring Container when requested.

 ##  What is the default rollback policy?
 How can you override it?

 - Default rollback policy: **only** when a `RuntimeException` is thrown.
 - Override  it by using `rollbackFor` or `noRollbackFor`.
 - E.g., use `rollbackFor`rollback can be triggered for checked exceptions as well.